bluesthue/brainwaves/README.md

 # brainwaves
-Midi loop station and CV utility modules
+Midi loop station and CV utility modules in Python